webdesigns23/flask-sqlalchemy-object-serialization-technical-lesson/README.md

 # => '{"title": "Renaissance", "artist": "Beyonce", "num_sold": 332000}'
 ```

-Let's supposed we would like to include in the serialized output a boolean named
+Let's suppose we would like to include in the serialized output a boolean named
 `big_hit` that indicates if the album sold more than a million copies.
 We'll add
 a field named `big_hit` to the schema, along with a method decorated with
 `@pre_dump()` that assigns a value based on the `num_sold` field.
 The method